Rangkaian Ketiga

 Rangkaian Ketiga (Network Three) was a Malaysian television station for Sabah and Sarawak, operating out of Kota Kinabalu.
 It started in 1970 as a television station owned by the government of Sabah, before being acquired by Radio Televisyen Malaysia in 1975.
-The introduction of RTM2 in the two states led to its dissolution in 1985.
+The introduction and coverage reach expansion of RTM2 into these two states led to its dissolution in 1985.

 History

+Setup

 The possibility of introducing television to the two states first emerged on 12 October 1964, where a plan to install television stations in Jesselton (Kota Kinabalu) and Sandakan was approved by the House of Representatives.
 The plan cost a total of $9 million, of which $3.5 million were spent for an initial phase covering only the state capital of Jesselton, and the remaining $5.5 million were for a second phase where the signal would be extended to the entire state.

 In 1965 TV Malaysia announced a plan for the introduction of television there between 1966 and 1970, the period covered by the First Malaysia Plan, after achieving total coverage in West Malaysia, where coverage to the east coast was expected to be introduced by the end of 1965.
 On 13 July 1966, the state of Sabah approved plans for the extension of the television service to Jesselton and Sandakan, with assistance from Kuala Lumpur.
 A site for the television station was yet to be studied.
 In July 1968, it was calculated that the new station would take $3 million to build.
 Following the purchase of the land to build the station, it was projected that it would be on the air by June 1969.
 By January 1969, it was expected that the television station for Sabah would start only in 1970, at a cost of $10 million, where it would be run as an independent operation from the Kuala Lumpur network, producing its own programmes.
 There was no talk yet of a television station for Sarawak.